South Carolina Republican Party: 20th century

-On September 16, 1964, Senator Strom Thurmond announced to a statewide television audience that he had switched parties from the Democrats to the Republicans, saying the Democratic "party of our fathers is dead."
-He said it had "forsaken the people to become the party of minority groups, power-hungry union leaders, political bosses, and businessmen looking for government contracts and favors".
-The Voting Rights Act of 1965 was passed the following year, restoring the ability of minorities to vote through federal oversight of registration and electoral processes.
+During the 1950s and into the 1970s, in the heat of the Civil Rights Movement, the Party gained momentum, partly due to major shifts in the demographics and policies of the nation's two largest parties and the GOP's "southern strategy" spearheaded by President Richard Nixon and his advisors.
+On September 16, 1964, Senator Strom Thurmond, a major player in South Carolina politics, announced he had switched parties from the Democratic to the Republican Party, saying the Democratic "party of our fathers is dead."
+He argued it had "forsaken the people to become the party of minority groups, power-hungry union leaders, political bosses, and businessmen looking for government contracts and favors".